dimforge/ncollide/geometric_representations/composite_shapes.md

 /*
  * push_shared_geom_with_mass_properties
  */
-// The geometry we want to share. let cuboid = Cuboid::new(Vec2::new(0.75f32, 1.5));
+// The shape we want to share. let cuboid = Cuboid::new(Vec2::new(0.75f32, 1.5));
 // Make ncollide compute the mass properties of the cuboid. let mass_properties = cuboid.mass_properties(&1.0); // density = 1.0
-// Build the shared geometry.
+// Build the shared shape.
 let shared_cuboid = Rc::new(box cuboid as Box<Geom + Send>);
-// Add the geometry to the compound data. compound_data.push_shared_geom_with_mass_properties(
+// Add the shape to the compound data. compound_data.push_shared_geom_with_mass_properties(
     delta3,
     shared_cuboid.clone(),
     mass_properties);
 // `shared_cuboid` can still be used thereafter…

-// 2) create the compound geometry.
+// 2) create the compound shape.
 let compound = Compound::new(compound_data);

 assert!(compound.geoms().len() == 3);